mcraiha/spine-unity-docs/Shaders.md

 > Unity cannot detect PMA settings automatically.
 If you want to use a non-PMA shader (such as `Sprites/Default`), you must make sure the texture is saved without premultiply alpha, and you must make sure PMA Vertex Colors is disabled under the SkeletonAnimation's `Advanced...` foldout in the inspector.

-// TODO:
-- Default assumptions and implementation (that it's nothing special)
-	- Premultiplied Alpha
-	- Depth
-	- Vertex Colors
-- You can use Unity's default Sprite shader
-- Other options, requirements for it to work.

 ## Example Alternate Setup

 **Using Unity's "Sprites/Default" shader**